caporaso-lab/developing-with-qiime2/book/back-matter/glossary.md

   A generic term to describe a {term}`Method`, {term}`Visualizer`, or {term}`Pipeline`.
   Actions accept parameters and/or {term}`Artifacts <Artifact>` and/or {term}`Metadata`) as input, and generate one or more {term}`Results <Result>` as output.

+Annotation
+Additional information that can be attached to a QIIME 2 {term}`Result`.
+See {term}`Note` and {term}`Signature` as specific sub-types of Annotations that can be attached, and what they can contain.

 Archive
   The directory structure of a QIIME 2 {term}`Result`.
   Contains *at least* a root directory (named by {term}`UUID`) and a ``VERSION`` file within that directory.